Matrix vs. Telegram

 Profile description Supported.
 Will be supported using profile rooms.
 Not supported currently.

-Room-specific nicknames Not supported, though group admins can talk on behalf of the whole group.
+Room-specific nicknames Group admins can talk on behalf of the whole group or have custom title shown next to their name.
 Supported (/myroomnick).
 Up to ~65200 bytes.
 1

 Room-specific avatars Not supported.
 Supported (/myroomavatar).
 See “Attachments” for limits.